juandrepanther/backend-template/README.md

 ## First Run

-- yarn install
+- pnpm install
-- yarn start (only for the first run)
+- pnpm run start OR yarn start (only for the first run)
-- yarn dev
+- pnpm run dev OR yarn dev

 ## DEV NOTES